9001/copyparty/README.md

 ## ftp-server

-an FTP server can be started using `--ftp 2121` (or any other port)
+an FTP server can be started using `--ftp 3921` (or any other port)

 * based on [pyftpdlib](https://github.com/giampaolo/pyftpdlib)
 * needs a dedicated port (cannot share with the HTTP/HTTPS API)
 * runs in active mode by default, you probably want `--ftp-r`
+* uploads are not resumable

 ## file indexing